Diet, not exercise, key to losing weight

 John Speakman of Aberdeen University in Britain ascribes the growing obesity problem to people eating too much, not a lack of exercise.

-Working with a Dutch colleague, Speakman analysed two decades of studies on energy expenditure.
+Working with a Dutch colleague, Speakman analysed two decades of studies on energy expenditure, reports the Daily Mail.

 The data showed that despite greater reliance on time-saving technology, people today are not any less active than those of 20 years ago.